dimparf/Soriento/README.md

   deletOClass[Blog]
 ```

-More examples in test folder.
+More examples in test directory.

 ## Testing
 To run unit tests:

-    sbt/sbt test
+    sbt test

 ## License
 This software is available under the [New BSD License](LICENSE).